Azure/Metrics-Advisor-for-Equipment.github.io/docs/03-Creating a model and dataset.md

 ## 5. Training model detail

 Starting the training process.
+You will see a progress status update every five minutes until the training is successful.
+Depending on the size of dataset used, the training can take up to an hour.

 Click the **model name**, then the **Training model detail** tab gives you a chance review model details such as the model name, the dataset, and training time range.

 There are three kinds of training model status.